fullstack-hy2020/fullstack-hy2020.github.io/src/content/9/en/part9d.md

   }, [])
 ```

-So just like _useState_, we can a type parameter to _axios.get_ to insstruct it how the typing should be done.
-In tehcnical terms  _axios.get_ is a [generic function](https://www.typescriptlang.org/docs/handbook/2/generics.html#working-with-generic-type-variables).
-Unlike some generic functions, the type parameter has a default value _any_ so, it the function can be used without defining the type parameter.
+So just like with _useState_, we gave a type  parameter to _axios.get_ to instruct it how the typing should be done.
+Just like _useState_ also _axios.get_ is a [generic function](https://www.typescriptlang.org/docs/handbook/2/generics.html#working-with-generic-type-variables).
+Unlike some generic functions, the type parameter of _axios.get_ has a default value _any_ so, it the function is used without defining the type parameter, the type of the response data will be any.

-The code works and the compiler and Eslint are also happy and remain quiet.
-However, giving a type parameter to _axios.get_ is potentially a dangerous thing to do.
-The request body can contain data in an arbitrary form, and we are essentially just telling to the TypeScript compiler that the data is indeed of the type _Note[]_.
-So our code is essentially working like the following:
+The code works, compiler and Eslint are happy and remain quiet.
+However, giving a type parameter to _axios.get_ is potentially dangerous thing to do.
+The request body can contain data in an arbitrary form, and when giving a type parameter we are essentially just telling to TypeScript compiler to trust us that the data has type _Note[]_.

+So our code is essentially as safe as it would be if a [type asserion](/en/part9/first_steps_with_type_script#type-assertion) would be used:

 ```js
   useEffect(() => {